Murder suspect: 'They were just shooting at me and I shot back' - Mississippi's Best Community Newspaper

 “(Billie Haley) was trying to protect the wife and the children and they were barricaded in a room,” Mosby said.
 “As we were talking, I heard gunfire … I heard at least three more shots after that. … (Billie Haley) said she could hear gurgling on the other side of the door.”

-Jonathan Beach’s attorney Zachary Jex said in his opening statement that the incident was the result of an “ambush” planned by Ashley Beach.
+Jonathan Beach’s attorney Zach Jex said in his opening statement that the incident was the result of an “ambush” planned by Ashley Beach.

 Jex said Ashley Beach “lured” Jonathan to the residence by not talking to him and attempted to hide an alleged affair she had with Whittington.